8n8/bigwebthing/README.md

 4. (Admin) Add a member
 + 0x04
-+ 144 bytes: identity token for user 'admin'
++ 136 bytes: identity token for user 'admin'
 + name of member to add

 5. (Admin) Remove a member
 + 0x05
-+ 144 bytes: identity token for user 'admin'
++ 136 bytes: identity token for admin user
 + name of member to remove

 6. (Free) Change the key attached to a friendly name
 + 0x06
-+ 144 bytes: identity token (using the old key)
++ 136 bytes: identity token (using the old key)
 + 32 bytes: new key

 7. (Free) Get code for authentication